In this article

 Treatment medications are often used in conjunction with counseling and behavioral therapies, especially in cases of alcohol and opiate addictions.
 Certain medications are available that can help reduce cravings, leading to better treatment retention and improved treatment outcomes.

 People undergo addiction treatment in either an inpatient or an outpatient setting.
 For inpatient rehabilitation, addicts will check themselves into a treatment facility where they remain for a pre-determined amount of time, usually anywhere from 30 to 90 days.
-While in this level of care, patients receive counseling, attend group therapy programs, and focus all of their energy on overcoming their addiction.
-The structured and supervised nature of inpatient treatment is exactly what many addicts need, especially if they have a long history of substance abuse or their addiction is coupled with other psychiatric problems.
+While in this level of care, patients receive counseling, attend group addiction therapy programs, and focus all of their energy on overcoming their addiction.
+The structured and supervised nature of inpatient treatment is exactly what many addicts need, especially if they have a long history of substance abuse or their addiction is coupled with

-Addiction treatment as an outpatient generally consists of attending treatment centers multiple times a week while still keeping up with everyday responsibilities.
+Addiction treatment as in an outpatient facility generally consists of attending treatment centers multiple times a week while still keeping up with everyday responsibilities.
 This is a good option for people whose addictions are not quite as progressed and severe.
 Many people who complete inpatient treatment also often transition to treatment as an outpatient for continued support.

 In Maine, drug overdoses are most common in people between the ages of 26 and 35.
 Other age groups exhibit their own unique set of challenges in terms of addiction, as do people of different genders, socioeconomic status, race, and sexual orientation.
 An effective addiction treatment program will address all of a person’s unique needs and the different factors that may have contributed to their addiction.
 For example, people with a mental illness see far better treatment outcomes when both their addiction and their mental health disorder are treated at the same time.
 Drug and alcohol rehabilitation programs that are designed to treat the whole person, rather than just the addiction, are available in Maine.